 Alternatively, if you just want to get some more plants this year, you can scatter the seed where you want more Columbines to grow.
 They self-seed vigorously.
 Even if you do nothing, you are likely to get dozens of volunteer seedlings the same year the plants first bloom.
 These can be transplanted to other areas or shared with friends when they are very small, or in the following early Spring when the plants begin emerging.

 Threats from animals eating Columbines

 The other risk to these plants are rabbits eating them.
-I have found that if they are browsed by rabbits they can recover if they are large enough.
+Rabbits will eat the leaves and stems on young columbine plants.
+I have found that if they are browsed by rabbits they can recover if the plants are large enough.
 In my gardens, I spray them with liquid fence when they emerge every week for about a month.
 This keeps the hungry animals away, allowing them to grow large enough to bloom nicely.
 Also, they typically aren’t eaten by deer – but it can happen.
 However, liquid fence has always worked for me, as long as I keep up with the applications.

 So, plant them where they can have their own area, It can be in full sun to shade, as long as the soil will drain.
 Then, enjoy the early spring blooms from this flower, and keep an eye out for hummingbirds, as they are very likely to visit.
 As another benefit, they will self-seed heavily, so you should have no shortage of plants in your garden.

 Like most plants, Columbines are susceptible to various fungi, pests and disease.